C-myu/LLM-in-Psy/README.md

     > Source: arXiv (2025.03.05) [[Link]](https://arxiv.org/abs/2503.03607)

-    Collects non-synthetic multi-turn bilingual counseling dialogues from sources such as blogs and books, constructing the first explainable multi-task bilingual dataset Psy-Insight for mental health.
+    This work collects non-synthetic multi-turn bilingual counseling dialogues from sources such as blogs and books, constructing the first explainable multi-task bilingual dataset Psy-Insight for mental health.
 The dataset contains 520 English multi-turn counseling sessions and 431 Chinese multi-turn counseling sessions, providing rich materials for training large language models for mental health support.
 The collected dialogues are annotated with multiple tasks and dialogue process explanations, including psychotherapy, emotions, strategies, topic tags, as well as turn-level reasoning and session-level guidance.
 These annotations are not only suitable for label recognition tasks but also help large language models understand the analysis and logic behind counseling, meeting the chain-of-thought and multi-task learning needs of large language models.

   * **AutoCBT: An Autonomous Multi-agent Framework for Cognitive Behavioral Therapy in Psychological Counseling**